SebastiaanJohn/nli-sentence-reps/README.md

 The repository is structured as follows:

 * `data/` contains the scripts to download the data for the experiments and SentEval.
+After training the vocabulary and embeddings are stored here as well.
 * `models/` contains the pre-trained models.
-* `notebooks/` contains the notebooks with the results for the experiments.
 * `runs/` contains the Tensorboard logs.
+The logs are stored in a directory with the name of the model.
 * `src/` contains the source code of the project.
+* `results.ipynb` contains the prediction code, results of the experiments, and discussion.
+* `requirements.txt` contains the requirements for the project.
+* `README.md` contains the instructions for the project.
+* `pyproject.toml` contains the project configuration.

 ## Requirements